Roberta Achtenberg: Political career

 Achtenberg unsuccessfully ran for a seat in the 1988 California State Assembly special election to replace Art Agnos, losing to John Burton.
 She was elected as a member of the San Francisco Board of Supervisors in 1990, the first time that two lesbians (alongside Carole Migden) won seats to the board.
 In her tenure on the San Francisco Board of Supervisors, she worked on issues from individuals' rights to small businesses to making domestic violence shelters.
 While still serving on the Board of Supervisors in 1992, Achtenberg was appointed to the committee drafting the National Democratic Party's platform.

 In 1993, she was appointed Assistant Secretary for the Office of Fair Housing and Equal Opportunity by President Bill Clinton, becoming the first 'out' LGBTQ person to be appointed and confirmed to a position within a cabinet office.
 In her role as Assistant Secretary, Achtenberg successfully integrated a previously all-white town in Vidor, Texas.
 There was Ku Klux Klan opposition to this public housing integration.
 Additionally, she worked to help find housing for displaced families due to a hurricane in 1994, and worked on improving fairness in the housing systems.
 Her group was also awarded Vice President Gore's Hammer Award.
 From 1995 to 1997, she was appointed as the senior advisor to the Secretary of United States Department of Housing and Urban Development.

-Del Martin and Phyllis Lyon receiving the first marriage license given to a same-sex couple by San Francisco.
-Roberta Achtenberg claps in the background.